skytol/dockriam/README.md

 # dockriam
 IAM on Docker
-plus some othe bits from my toolbox
+plus some other bits from my toolbox